AshleyKAnderson/excel_challenge/README.md

 # excel_challenge
+_This is the first challenge project for the University of Minnesota Data Analytics and Visualization Bootcamp_

 # Instructions
 Using the Excel workbook in your .zip file, modify and analyze the sample-project data and try to uncover market trends.